Posting to a Company Page on Social Media: The 2 Most Important Things to Remember

-Switch into ‘company mode’ when you go from your personal account!
+Switch into ‘company mode’ when you go from your account!

-When you post to your own personal social media accounts you are already in tune with your audience.
-You know that Aunt Millie will be offended if you swear, that your sexist jokes will rile your sister, and your racist jokes that might seem hilarious down the local pub, will certainly cause offense to a number of your connections.
+When you post to your private social media accounts, you’re already in tune with your target audience.
+You know that Aunt Millie will be offended if you swear and that your sexist jokes will rile your sister.
+Your racist jokes that might seem hilarious down the local pub will undoubtedly hurt a number of your connections.

 So, what do you do?
-You either instinctively know what is appropriate, and work your page as if you were everyone’s best friend.
+You either instinctively know what’s appropriate, and work your page as if you were everyone’s best friend.
 (Which you are!…)

-When you are posting to a company page then you are speaking as the ‘Company Spokesperson’ or the ‘Press Team’ there are rules that need to be followed.
-Not my rules, or even your company rules, but rules of sensible advertising and streamlined communication.
+When you are posting to a company page, then you’re speaking as the ‘Company Spokesperson’ or the ‘Press Team’.
+Some practices need to get followed — not my rules, or even your companies, but rules of sensible advertising and streamlined communication.

-So, if you have been at the company for 10 years, play golf on a Wednesday, and hate Vegetarians, this is not something to put on a company update bearing the company logo.
+So, if you’ve been at the company for ten years, play golf on a Wednesday, and hate Vegetarians, this is not something to put on a company update bearing the company logo.
 What kind of professional company would do this?

-See every social media update as a mini-press release that is being posted by the Press Team.
-If you want to offer any strong opinions that might cause offense or controversy, post them to your own personal page, then decide whether this message is appropriate for the company.
-If it is appropriate, then your personal post can be shared by the company page.
-Then a reader can see who is expressing the opinion.
+See every social media update as a mini-press release that’s being posted by the Press Team.
+If you want to offer any strong opinions that might cause offence or controversy, post them to your page.
+Then you can confer with colleagues before deciding whether this message is suitable for the company.
+If it’s appropriate, then your post can be shared by the company page.
+Then a reader can see who’s expressing the opinion.

 2) Don’t be negative.

-If you are part of a company, you are likely to be trying to sell goods, services or consulting.
-People do not buy things when they are irritated, angry, bored or upset.
-There will be exceptions of course, such as the socialite ‘retail therapy’ when a wealthy woman might go and buy some expensive shoes.
-Even then she will not buy the shoes from a store that is responsible for her feel negative emotions.
+If you’re part of a company, you’re likely to be trying to sell goods, services or consulting.
+People don’t buy things when they’re irritated, angry, bored or upset.
+There’ll be exceptions, of course, such as the socialite ‘retail therapy’ when a wealthy woman might go and buy some expensive shoes.
+Even then, she’ll not purchase the shoes from a store that’s responsible for her negative emotions.

-If a customer wants to complain about how terrible the industry is, how inefficient your industry is compared to another industry then let them.
-The customer is always right.
+If a customer wants to complain about how terrible the industry is, how inefficient your sector is in comparison to another, then let them.
+The customer’s always right.
 But this cannot be your companies (mini) press release.
 Can you imagine a company advertising campaign based on negativity?
 Can you imagine a company spokesperson announcing that they feel frustrated, that competitors are better, or that things are going to get worse?

-It is unthinkable.
+It’s unthinkable.
 So every update needs to be positive.
-This doesn’t mean that you blather on about everything being great when it is not.
-Do not be tempted to put a positive spin on something that is really bad because you will come across as insensitive.
+This positivity doesn’t mean that you blather on about everything being great when it’s not.
+Don’t be tempted to put a positive spin on something terrible because you’ll come across as insensitive.

 Change ‘nice’ for positive/constructive.
-This way, even the most terrible news can involve a constructive solution or effort to minimise damage, or re-build more quickly.
+This way, even the most terrible news can involve a productive solution or effort to minimise damage or help you re-build more quickly.

-So, to recap, when posting to your companies social media pages:
+So, to recap, when posting to your company profile social media:

 - Think of every update on social media as a mini-press release.

-- Do not speak as yourself on a company page, imagine that you are the Company Spokesperson.
+- Don’t speak as yourself on a company page; imagine that you’re the Company Spokesperson.